Orson Welles: Death and tributes

 On the evening of October 9, 1985, Welles recorded his final interview on the syndicated TV program The Merv Griffin Show, appearing with biographer Barbara Leaming.
 "Both Welles and Leaming talked of Welles's life, and the segment was a nostalgic interlude," wrote biographer Frank Brady.
 Welles returned to his house in Hollywood and worked into the early hours typing stage directions for the project he and Gary Graver were planning to shoot at UCLA the following day.
-Welles died sometime on the morning of October 10, following a heart attack.
-He was found by his chauffeur at around 10 a.m.; the first of Welles's friends to arrive was Paul Stewart.
-Welles was 70 years old at his death.
+Welles died on the morning of October 10, following a heart attack.
+He was found by his chauffeur at around 10 a.m.

-Welles was cremated by prior agreement with the executor of his estate, Greg Garrison, whose advice about making lucrative TV appearances in the 1970s made it possible for Welles to pay off a portion of the taxes he owed the IRS.
-A brief private funeral was attended by Paola Mori and Welles's three daughters—the first time they had ever been together.
-Only a few close friends were invited: Garrison, Graver, Roger Hill and Prince Alessandro Tasca di Cuto.
-Chris Welles Feder later described the funeral as an awful experience.
+He was cremated by prior agreement with the executor of his estate, Greg Garrison, whose advice about making lucrative TV appearances in the 1970s made it possible for Welles to pay off a portion of the taxes he owed the IRS.
+A private funeral was attended by Paola Mori and Welles's three daughters—the first time they had been together.
+Only close friends were invited: Garrison, Graver, Roger Hill and Prince Alessandro Tasca di Cuto.

-A public memorial tribute took place November 2, 1985, at the Directors Guild of America Theater in Los Angeles.
+A public memorial tribute took place November 2, 1985, at the Directors Guild of America Theater in LA.
 Host Peter Bogdanovich introduced speakers including Charles Champlin, Geraldine Fitzgerald, Greg Garrison, Charlton Heston, Roger Hill, Henry Jaglom, Arthur Knight, Oja Kodar, Barbara Leaming, Janet Leigh, Norman Lloyd, Dan O'Herlihy, Patrick Terrail and Robert Wise.